 -decreased privacy and confidentiality that require a mental health diagnosis to justify that the treatment is medically necessary.

 -increased paperwork, thus a paper trail is created which can be accessed during legal proceedings or by long term insurance companies.

 - you may have a limited amount of sessions and/or will need further authorization to warrant that the sessions are "medically necessary."

 Using insurance when seeking couples therapy

 Using insurance for couples therapy is tricky.
 Your insurance company will require that I designate one person as the "patient" who will receive a mental health diagnosis.
 This conflicts with my clinical perspective as well as the ethical/legal standards established for marriage and family therapists indicating that the "couple" is the client.
 The word "patient" implies that ones is "sick" which conflicts with my perspective as I do not believe that you are " sick."
-If you choose to use your insurance I will open a chart for each person and each person will be required to obtain a diagnosis that is "medically necessary" to warrant the services.
+It is for this reason that I do not bill insurance for couples therapy and you will have to pay out of pocket for services rendered.